 |• Don Edrington's Home Page • Don's Bio|

 Hi!
-My name is Don Edrington, and I’ve been writing PC columns for 2 decades for some Southern California newspapers (currently, the San Diego Union Tribune).
+My name is Don Edrington, and I’ve been writing PC columns for more than two decades for some Southern California newspapers (currently, San Diego Union Tribune).

 The mission of these articles has always been to help PC users get the most advantageous use out of their computers and their software.